-School pupil is moving from: School pupi moving to: lis
+School pupil is moving from: School pupil moving to: is

 Name of child: Date of birth n:

-Does child have an EHA/SOWB/eCAF? 'es/No
+Does child have an EHA/SOWB/eCAF?
+Yes/No

-Safeguarding/child prot ection
+Safeguarding/child pro otection

-Are there any safeguarding/child protection concerns?
-Yes/No If yes: Have these been communicated Have any relevant documents be es/No
+Are there any safeguarding/child protection concerns? ated to the school s been forwarded es/No

 Any other comments:

-Special Educational Nee eds -
+Special Educational Ne eeds

-Does the child have any Special Educational Needs concerns: Yes/No If yes: Have these been communicated Have any relevant documents be es/No
+Does the child have an Special Educational Needs concerns: If yes: Have these ated to the school s been forwarded • es/No

 Any other comments:

-Please comment on any of the following areas which you fee I we should be e aware of:
+Please comment on ar ny of the following g areas which you feel we should be e aware of:

-The child's character (e.g. social interaction, personal organization)
+The child's character (e.g. social interaction personal organization)

 The child's general behaviour

-The child's interests outside school and any wider achievements
+The child's interests outside school and an wider achievements /

-Any standardised scores e.g. reading age, NC Levels, NFER or academic concerns
+Any standardised score e.g. reading age, NC Levels, NFER or academic concerns es

 Family circumstances

 Attendance Record

 Any further comments

 Completed by Position in School Date